giovanimachado/giovanimachado/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning Tensorflow and Docker
+- 🌱 I’m currently learning:

+- Tensorflow;
+- Docker.

+How to reach me? 🎯

 <!--
 **giovanimachado/giovanimachado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.